krisfoster/binary-tree/README.md

 ./mvnw clean package exec:exec
 ```

+Note that within the `pom.xml` file we are explicitly turning off GraalVM JIT compiler, with the flag,, `-XX:-UseJVMCICompiler`.
+This means that benchmark will run using the C2 JIT.

 The program will run the benchmark and display, to the terminal, the results.
-We are interested in the final result and
+We are interested in the final result and we
+saw:

 ```shell
 Benchmark          (binaryTreesN)   Mode  Cnt    Score    Error  Units